fkirchhoff/advent-of-code-2023/README.md

 classes.
 I got stuck because of an "off by one" error in the parsing logic.
 While writing tests for the parsing logic, I explored an alternative method using regular expressions (RE), which turned out to be simpler and cleaner.
 The final version of the code opted for this RE-based approach.

+## Day 4

+I learned my lesson and used RegEx to parse the input :-).
+For part 1I used intersections of two `Set` to compute the winning numbers.
+For part 2 I used a simple array to keep track of the number of each card.